 As the final step, let us calculate the Sales quantity variance.

 B= $8 x 3000 pcs. = $24000 favorable

 Total Sales Quantity Variance = $20000 + $ 24000= $ 44000.

 What are the Advantages and Limitations of Sales Quantity Variance?

 Sales quantity variance provides a base in the form of the standard mix of products or services to be sold by a company.
-It helps the management in their planning, budgeting and control functions.
-The metric helps the management to understand how far the actual results are from the budgeted standard mix.
+It helps the management in their planning, budgeting, and control functions.
+The metric helps the management understand how far the actual results are from the budgeted standard mix.
 Also, the management gets to know the profitability of individual products and services and not just the profits from the total sales.
-Hence, the results help it to decide which products are more profitable so that it should focus on them more.
+Hence, the results help it decide which products are more profitable so that it should focus on them more.
 It can do away or focus lesser on the products that constantly give unfavorable variance.

 As usual, we come across any metric; SQV, too, has certain limitations.
 The calculations consider the actual sales figures but according to the standard mix or proportion.
 Therefore, it ignores the actual sales figures and their variation from the budgeted figures.
 Even though a particular product is doing very well, the management may not understand it on some occasions on the basis of the SQV results because the results are not based on the actual sales mix of the products.
 Hence, we should always try to use the Sales Quantity variance in tandem with Sales volume variance and Sales mix variance to give more accurate and balanced results.